shogowada/json-rpc-2.0/README.md

 ### Advanced APIs

-Use the advanced methods to handle bare JSON-RPC messages.
+Use the advanced APIs to handle raw JSON-RPC messages.

 #### Server